jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 [Another study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4281189/) looked at the effect of Mastic Chewing Gum on mutans streptococci, a bacteria known to heighten the risk of tooth cavity formation.
 During the course of three weeks, participants engaged in the habit of chewing mastic gum thrice daily.
 At the study's conclusion, researchers noted a reduction in Mutans streptococci levels among the participants.

 It looks like the ancient Greeks had the right idea.
-Due to its high levels of antibacterial activity, Mastic chewing gum is a beneficial antiplaque agent in reducing bacterial growth in saliva and plaque formation on teeth.&nbsp;
+Due to its high levels of antibacterial activity, Mastic chewing gum is a beneficial antiplaque agent in reducing bacterial growth in saliva and plaque formation on teeth.

 ## Mastic gum relieves gastrointestinal disorders and distress

 Administering even modest amounts of mastic gum, as low as 1 mg daily for a span of two weeks, can remarkably expedite the healing of peptic ulcers.
 [Research has unveiled](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1797732/) mastic's effectiveness against Helicobacter pylori, a bacteria that has been indicated to form peptic ulcers.

 This is also the bacteria responsible for plaque, so it's clear that mastic gum is an effective natural supplement for batting bacteria.
 This is good, considering the rising rates of bacteria resistance to antibiotics.
-Mastic gum has also been effective in treating gastric ulcers and duodenal ulcers because the Helicobacter pylori bacteria also cause those ulcers.&nbsp;
+Mastic gum has also been effective in treating gastric ulcers and duodenal ulcers because the Helicobacter pylori bacteria also cause those ulcers.

 Mastic gum has also proven to be a potent weapon in dealing with acid reflux, heartburn, and indigestion (all symptoms of dyspepsia).
 It's also been effective at alleviating the symptoms of irritable bowel syndrome (inflammatory bowel disease) and Crohn's disease.